artemkv/artemkv.github.io/supervised_learning.md

 - You split your training set into `k` folds, find the optimal value for a hyperparameter for every fold, and use it to calculate the value that is good for all folds
 - `k = 10` is a popular choice, `k = 5` or `k = 20` are also used
 - The disadvantage of k-fold cross validation is that it is computationally expensive (you are evaluating each model k times), so it is mostly used on smaller datasets
-- The extreme version of k-fold cross validation is leave-one-out cross validation, which can be used in case of very small datasets (<=100)
+- The extreme version of k-fold cross validation is **leave-one-out** cross validation, which can be used in case of very small datasets (≤100)
+- Once you have found the optimal hyperparameters, you can re-train the model on the training + validation set, to make the best use of your data
 - You could use similar approach to find the best subset of features, as a way to reduce a number of features for your model.
 This is called **feature selection**
 - One way is to start with a small subset of features and try adding more, one by one.
 Alternatively, you can start with all features, and try removing one by one.
 Both methods are computationally expensive
 - There are some cheaper methods to select a feature subset.
 For example, you could calculate correlation between every feature and the label on the training data, then choose the features that are the most strongly correlated with the labels